BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Oak Ave Yard Haunt, 40 Oak Avenue, East Providence, RI

-Like a phoenix from the ashes, this walk-through is back and better than ever, after a fire destroyed the home and prevented last year’s haunt.
-Many of the decorations were lost, but Kit Espada has rebuilt and is ready to welcome visitors back to her annual display.
-Each year has a different theme, from pirates, to a zombie construction zone, to this year’s haunted cemetery!
+Kit Espada’s display never disappoints.
+Each year has a different theme, from pirates, to a zombie construction zone, to this year’s haunted pumpkin patch!
 As long as the lights are on, visitors can walk through this spooky scene.
-Along the way they’ll encounter Espada’s numerous handmade props including skeletons, ghouls and detailed scenery.
+Along the way, they’ll encounter Espada’s numerous handmade props including skeletons, ghouls and detailed scenery.
 The haunt is visible all day, but it’s best to go at night.
 It’s lit nightly until 9:30 or 10, weather permitting.
-The haunt will be closed on Oct.
-21. Espada accepts canned good donations for the food bank.
+Espada accepts canned goods donations for the Rhode Island Community Food Bank.
+Note: the display is closed on Friday, Oct.
+27.

 Lights in RI, 81 Ruth Avenue, Rumford, RI

-New to the list this year is Lights in RI, a display that shines bright in the dark!
-“We have 60,000 lights that are synchronized the music,” Patrick Hagy explained. “decorate because of the joy it brings people.”
+Back again for a second year is Lights in RI, a display that shines brightly in the dark!
+“We have 60,000 lights that are synchronized the music,” Patrick Hagy explained.
+“We decorate because of the joy it brings people.”
 The show runs nightly from sunset until 9 p.m.
 Visitors can tune their car radios to 91.7 FM to hear the music.
+Check out their Facebook page here.

 Curtis Road Cemetery, 9 Curtis Road, Bristol, RI